 Note about research involving human subjects: For graduate and professional school students whose proposed research involves human subjects, you should be aware that it is necessary for you to obtain approval of your research from the Institutional Review Board.
 Please consult with the Office of Research Support about the policies concerning research with human subjects at Duke University.
 Information can be found on the Office of Research Support website at https://campusirb.duke.edu/ .

-Note about Duke's COVID-19 Travel Policy: If you are awarded a Graduate Award that involves travel, it will be necessary for you to complete all requirements for approval of your international travel in accordance with the current Duke travel policy and COVID-19 addendum, including via the Duke Travel Registry.
+Note about Duke's COVID-19 Travel Policy: If you are awarded a Graduate Award that involves travel, it will be necessary for you to complete all requirements for approval of your international travel in accordance with the current Duke Global Travel Policy and COVID-19 Addendum, including via the Duke Travel Registry.
 The approval process is not automatic and can take time, so you are encouraged to begin this process at the time of application for the research grant.
 Do not wait until you receive an award notification.
 No fellowship funds can be released until the necessary registry and approval requirements have been fulfilled.
 This is a University rule.

-Please consult with Global Administrative Travel Support at email@example.com if you are considering research-related travel.
-The Duke Travel Registry can be found at https://travel.duke.edu/registry.
+Please consult with Global Administrative Travel Support at email@example.com, if you are considering research-related travel and have any specific travel-related questions.